elixir-nx/nx/nx/README.md

 MyModule.softmax(Nx.tensor([1, 2, 3]))
 ```

+`defn` relies on a technique called multi-stage programming, which is built on top of Elixir functional and meta-programming capabilities: we transform Elixir code to build a graph of your numerical definitions.
+This brings two important capabilities:

+  1. We can transform this graph to provide features such as automatic differentiation, type lowering, and more

-`defn` supports custom compilers, which can compile said functions to run on the CPU or in the GPU on the fly.
+  2. We support custom compilers, which can compile said definitions to run on the CPU and GPU just-in-time

 For example, [using the `EXLA` compiler](https://github.com/elixir-nx/nx/tree/main/exla), which provides bindings to Google's XLA:

 ```elixir
 Nx.Defn.default_options(compiler: EXLA)